ossf/omega-moderne-client/src/omega_moderne_client/campaign/campaigns/partial_path_traversal/pr_message.md

 ### The Fix

-Comparing paths with the `java.nio.files.Path#startsWith` will adequately protect againts this vulnerability.
+Comparing paths with the `java.nio.files.Path#startsWith` will adequately protect against this vulnerability.

 For example: `file.getCanonicalFile().toPath().startsWith(BASE_DIRECTORY)` or `file.getCanonicalFile().toPath().startsWith(BASE_DIRECTORY_FILE.getCanonicalFile().toPath())`